tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/维护管理实例/调整数据库实例规格_intl_en.md

 #### Does expanding memory or disk capacity affect the kernel minor version of the instance?
 If the kernel minor version of the instance is not the latest when memory or disk capacity is expanded, it will be upgraded to the latest.
 In this case, enabling the QuickChange mode will cause the database to restart.

-#### Will enabling the QuickChange mode cause the instance to restart?
+#### Will the instance restart if the QuickChange mode is enabled?
 The instance needs to be restarted in some cases.
-A prompt whether to restart the instance will be displayed on the configuration adjustment page as shown below:
+A prompt will appear asking if you want to restart the instance on the configuration adjustment page.
 ![](https://main.qcloudimg.com/raw/d97d2daa7cb8e5aa0924355c59bc4fc8.png)

->?If the kernel minor version of the instance is the latest, adjusting only the disk capacity in the QuickChange mode will not cause the instance to restart.
+>?If the instance is running the latest kernel minor version, it won’t restart if you only adjust the disk capacity in the QuickChange mode.

 #### How do I know whether the QuickChange mode is enabled when I upgrade instance configuration in the console?
-You can check the **QuickChange** switch the configuration adjustment page: if the switch is toggled on, the QuickChange mode is enabled; otherwise, the mode is disabled.
+You can check the **QuickChange** switch on the configuration adjustment page: if the switch is toggled on, the QuickChange mode is enabled; otherwise, the mode is disabled.
 ![](https://main.qcloudimg.com/raw/0ecdc6d86e3727e7a688a559ce217d7d.png)

 #### How do I know whether the QuickChange mode is enabled when I use APIs to adjust instance configuration?